Bachelor of Engineering with Honours

 Why did you choose to study at the University of Waikato?

-Originally, I considered studying optometry in Auckland but my final year at school didn’t go as planned and I was unable to meet the strict entrance requirements for the course.
-I thought about engineering and was going to study in Auckland due to the fact my parents had an apartment that I would be able to rent off them.
-That plan was quickly cast aside when I saw the opportunity to study in Tauranga at the new CBD campus which would allow me to live at home and bike into uni daily.
+I thought about engineering and was going to study in Auckland but that plan was quickly cast aside when I saw the opportunity to study in Tauranga at the new CBD campus which would allow me to live at home and bike into uni daily.
 Receiving a 'Ko Te Tangata' School Leaver Scholarship was a plus!

 You started your studies early with the Jump Start summer programme, how was that?